The best hybrid SUV 2024 picks

 Competing with options like the Honda CR-V, the RAV4 may have the edge for motorists who enjoy sharp styling and a ferocious look.
 This extends to the interior as well, with a minimalistic layout that includes features like Apple CarPlay and Android Auto on the car’s touchscreen.

-It’s also a dreamy car to drive – acceleration is slick and can be trusted to overtake easily when needed, and you can choose an all-wheel-drive model if you want to upgrade your towing abilities and prefer some extra grip.
+It’s also a dreamy car to drive and one of the best hybrid SUVs you can find.
+Acceleration is slick and can be trusted to overtake easily when needed, and you can choose an all-wheel-drive model if you want to upgrade your towing abilities and prefer some extra grip.

 Kia Sorento